Artwork Guidelines for Label Printing

 - Clipping masks do not remove unwanted elements but simply hide them.
 To avoid the risk of them unexpectedly popping up later on your print, choose to remove elements instead permanently.
 It’s always good practice to clean up.

 - A Pantone colour book is a reliable way to pick Pantone and CMYK colours.
-We have a set on-site which anyone is welcome to use.
+We have a set on-site which you are welcome to use.

 - To pick colour from your computer, set your screen brightness to 50%, and select something around 10-25% brighter than you are after.